c8hunderscore/dispam/README.md

 ## WARNING: Spamming on your main account with tool can get you banned.

-## WARNING 2: This is very rushed, you will likely get ratelimited and it won't be ver fun, sorry.
+## WARNING 2: This is very rushed, you will likely get ratelimited and it won't be very fun, sorry about that.

 ### How to install
 #### Requirements